microsoft/scmsamples-InventoryOnHand/README.md

 - Add the same key to the key array in `Solution/Export/Controls/msdyn_Inventory.Mobile.Controls.Localization/bundle.js` (and the Canvas bundle copy if present).
 - Keep Canvas copies in sync: update `CanvasAppSource/Resources/Controls/Inventory.Mobile.Controls.Localization.Localization.1033.resx` and `.json`.
 - Use it in the app: `Localization1.Labels.<YourKey>`.

+---

+## Third-party code

+This repository does not include third-party source code.
+It contains:
+- PowerShell automation for packing/unpacking Canvas apps and solutions.
+- Canvas App source and Dataverse solution assets authored for this sample.

+At runtime, the app depends on Microsoft services (Dataverse and Dynamics 365 Supply Chain Management).
+If third-party code is added in the future, this section will be updated with attributions and license information.

+## Telemetry

+This repository does not collect telemetry.
+If you fork or extend this project to add telemetry, ensure you:
+- Provide clear instructions to disable telemetry, and
+- Include a telemetry/data collection notice in this README.

+## Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.